michael0686/Bitcoin-Performance-Volatility-Analysis-2010-2024-/README.md

 ├─ queries.sql      # All SQL queries used in the project, with comments ├─ findings.md      # Detailed written findings and interpretation ├─ README.md        # This file
-└─ screenshots/     # screenshots from pgAdmin showing key queries/results
+├─ screenshots/     # screenshots from pgAdmin showing key queries/results
+└─ data
 Screenshots of the SQL output tables are stored in the `screenshots/` folder.
 Each screenshot corresponds to a specific analytical step in the project.